 MICHIGAN STATE ORGANIZATION HISTORY

-For in the beginning, it was Omega Alpha at Wayne State University, in 1941.
+In the beginning, it was Omega Alpha Chapter at Wayne State University in 1941.
 Soror Mary Watson Stewart of Detroit became the Central Regional Director in 1943.
-The Great Lakes Region was established in 1947 which included Michigan.
+The Great Lakes Region was established in 1947, which included Michigan.

-Our Legacy of Leadership started with Soror Ione Gibson of Beta Omicron Zeta, as Associate Director from 1955 to 1960.
-The next Associate Director was our Zeta Dove, Soror Frances Faithful of Zeta Beta Zeta from 1960-62, both were appointed by Great Lakes Regional Director, Soror Margaret Irby.
-The Michigan State Organization was eventually born under the leadership of Soror Ione Gibson as the State Director.
-It was Soror Gibson who initiated the first State meeting in 1967, with four chapters, Beta Omicron Zeta, Zeta Beta Zeta, Zeta Nu Zeta, and Zeta Omega Zeta.
+Our legacy of leadership in Michigan started with Soror Ione Gibson of Beta Omicron Zeta, as Associate Director from 1955 to 1960.
+The next Associate Director was our Triumphant Zeta Dove, Soror Frances E. Faithful of Zeta Beta Zeta, from 1960-62.
+Both Soror Gibson and Soror Faithful were appointed by Great Lakes Regional Director Soror Margaret Irby.
+The Michigan State Organization entity was eventually born when Soror Ione Gibson was State Director.
+Soror Gibson initiated the first State meeting in 1967, with four chapters: Beta Omicron Zeta, Zeta Beta Zeta, Zeta Nu Zeta and Zeta Omega Zeta.